-The Electronic Common Technical Document (eCTD) has become a standard among regulatory submissions worldwide, ensuring Consistency, Transparency, and Efficiency.
-In Saudi Arabia, the Saudi Food and Drug Authority (SFDA) has carried out this mandate for all human drug applications since January 3, 2015, but it was in the CTD and NeeS formats years before that.
+The electronic Common Technical Document (eCTD) has become a global standard for regulatory submissions, ensuring consistency, transparency, and efficiency.
+In Saudi Arabia, the Saudi Food and Drug Authority (SFDA) has carried out this mandate for all human drug applications since January 3, 2015.
+Prior to eCTD, all submissions were made in CTD (Common Technical Document) /NeeS (Non-electronic eCTD Submission) formats.

 Key Takeaways